 We serve clients in Bloomfield Hills, Rochester, Kalamazoo, Sterling Heights, Port Huron, Macomb, Detroit, and throughout the state of Michigan.

-Call our estate planning attorneys today at (248) 792-9193, or fill out our online form for a free consultation.
+Call our estate planning attorneys today at (248) 792-9193, or fill out our online form to schedule a consultation.
 Our office is totally virtual, so you can meet with us via Zoom from the comfort of your home.